japila-books/spark-structured-streaming-internals/docs/demo/custom-sink-webui.md

-== Demo: Developing Custom Streaming Sink (and Monitoring SQL Queries in web UI)
+# Demo: Developing Custom Streaming Sink (and Monitoring SQL Queries in web UI)

-The demo shows the steps to develop a custom spark-sql-streaming-Sink.md[streaming sink] and use it to monitor whether and what SQL queries are executed at runtime (using web UI's SQL tab).
+The demo shows the steps to develop a custom [streaming sink](../Sink.md) and use it to monitor whether and what SQL queries are executed at runtime (using web UI's SQL tab).

 [NOTE]
 ====